elastic/package-registry/README.md

 * package: Filters by a specific package name, for example `mysql`.
 Returns the most recent version.
 * internal: This can be set to true, to also list internal packages.
 This is set to `false` by default.
 * all: This can be set to true to list all package versions.
 This is set to `false` by default.
+* experimental: This can be set to true to list packages considered to be experimental.
+This is set to `false` by default.

 The different query parameters above can be combined, so `?package=mysql&kibana=7.3.0` will return all mysql package versions which are compatible with `7.3.0`.